andrewb-03/Gloss/README.md

 # Gloss

 Highlight anything on any page, right-click, and get a plain-English explanation in place.
-No sidebar, no tab switch, no copy-paste into a chat window.

-Chrome extension, Manifest V3, no build step, no backend.

 ## Install